Help...My Baby Has Their Days and Nights Mixed Up

 Tip #1: Try a routine

 Just as you like to do certain things every night before you go to bed, your baby might like this as well.
 Feed them, change them, swaddle them, sing or read to them or rock them or a combination of all three and begin to develop a routine for night time.
+Keep it noisy and bright during the day and quiet and dark at night starting around 7pm.

 Tip #2: Sooth them back to sleep